 If you have expertise in a given topic, even if you’ve never had your own business in that niche, you can start a business by offering public speaking services at events or conferences.

 Or you could get certified as a yoga instructor and build a business teaching yoga classes.
+Some of the best business ideas are the simplest.

 If you want to teach more of a variety of movements, you can start your own dance classes out of your home or a local studio.